 Access to personal information

-You can find out if we hold any personal information on you by making a ‘subject access request’ under the Data Protection Act 1998.
+You can find out if we hold any personal information on you by making a ‘subject access request’ under the General Data Protection Regulation and Data Protection Act 2018.
 If we do hold information about you we will:

 - provide you with a description of it;